 Here are three ways to make money while you sleep with real estate:

 - Rental properties.
 This can increase your monthly cash flow with rental income and can be residential or commercial.

 - Fix and flips.
 Here you are purchasing properties that are in need of work, then fixing them up and selling them at a higher price.

 - REITs.
 That stands for Real Estate Investment Trust.
 It’s investing in commercial real estate for average people (non-millionaires).
 Fundrise is a great platform to check out.

-That’s why starting your own e-commerce store with a platform like Shopify can help you earn passive income.
-The way drop shipping works is:
+This is why starting your own e-commerce store with a platform like Shopify can help you earn passive income.

 - Start with building a website (you can do this through Shopify).